Coding-Squad/Frontend-Client-Portal-Angular2/README.md

 If your are running this project for the first time then you have to install all the dependencies (NG valor, Angular material ..) with `npm install`

+### you can use one of this 3 accounts to login to the client portal

+- amine : amine
+- haouala : haouala
+- admin : admin

 ## Tools used

 - Spring Boot